 Open during the warm months for daily recreation, the Guadalupe River is a rugged body of water that originates from flows out of Canyon Lake.
 The headwaters spring up near Kerrville, flowing through the Texas Hill Country, eventually landing in Canyon Lake.
-The information on this page is provided for the Guadalupe River within New Braunfels city limits.
-Information for the Guadalupe River in Comal County is available at the Water Oriented Recreation District or tubeinnewbraunfels.com.
+The information on this page is provided for the Guadalupe River Access Parks within New Braunfels city limits.
+Information on tubing the Guadalupe River is available at the Water Oriented Recreation District or tubeinnewbraunfels.com.

 Below you will find information on the Guadalupe River Access Parks within the New Braunfels city limits.

 Cypress Bend Park is a 15-acre community park with one mile of riverbank along the Guadalupe River.
 Cypress Bend Park, named after the beautiful cypress trees lining the riverbank, was recently designated as a Texas Historical Site.

 New Braunfels, TX 78130

 - Last public tubing access for the Guadalupe River.

 - No personal grills may be used in the park